LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 - A basic understanding of [Solidity](https://soliditylang.org/).
 - Have Foundry installed on your system.
 To do that, perform the following steps:
-  - From the command-line, run:
+  - From the command line, run:
     ```bash
     curl -L https://foundry.paradigm.xyz | bash
     ```